AnanthuAjay/QHackacthon-PackMan-Rebels/README.md

 # QHackacthon-PackMan-Rebels

 ## WasteIT Management System
-Our prototype for our proposal has been attached in a docx file
+Prototype for our proposal has been attached in a docx file